kiddo127/E2-LoRA/README.md

 ## Method Overview

 E²-LoRA assigns independent LoRA modules ($\Delta W = BA$) to each task.
 After training, PCA (SVD) is performed on the LoRA-induced output feature drift matrix $\Delta Y = BAX$, producing an orthonormal basis $U$ sorted by singular value energy.
 LoRA parameters $B$ are aligned to this basis, concentrating knowledge into high-energy ranks.
-When new tasks arrive, low-energy ranks of old tasks are released (based on an energy retention threshold $\rho$) and re-initialized as new task parameters (frozen $B$, trainable $A$).
+When new tasks arrive, low-energy ranks of old tasks are released and re-initialized as new task parameters.
 A dynamic rank allocation scheme jointly considers old-task energy retention and new-task minimum rank requirements.

 Auxiliary techniques include self-distillation on old class logits and classifier alignment via class-Gaussian sampling.